MichaelAllen/Rock-Code-Snippets/Rock/Reporting/staff-offboarding-report.md

 19. Watching Projects
 20. Other staff that the person is "supervising" (Person Attribute used for workflow/request assignments)

 There are several "magic numbers" in these queries.
-You will want to check all of the Entity IDs and Page numbers against your own system and update as needed.
+You will want to check all of the Entity IDs, Attribute IDs, and Page numbers against your own system and update as needed.

 ## Page Parameter Filter Block